Despite the alarming sound, ankle cracking isn’t always a cue to rush to your doctor’s …

 Usually Rheumatoid Arthritis affects the same joints on both sides of the body.
 However, both sides may not necessarily flare up at the same time, or to the same extent (i.e.: one side may be worse than the other).

 Symptoms usually progress gradually and become increasingly painful over time.
 Onset is usually around middle-age (i.e.: between 45 and 65); however some people may get symptoms earlier.
 It affects more women than men.

 Rheumatoid Arthritis is an auto-immune disease, meaning that it is caused by an overactive immune system.
-The immune system is designed to protect our body from harmful invaders; however, when it has an auto-immune disorder, it gets “overprotective” and attacks healthy cells too.
+The immune system is designed to protect our body from harmful invaders; however, with an auto-immune disorder, the immune system gets “overprotective” and attacks healthy cells too.
 In the case of Rheumatoid Arthritis, the attacked cells are the synovium, a layer of tissue that surrounds our joints and helps them move.
 When the synovium is attacked, the immune system tries to protect and heal the joints by producing inflammation and calcification (hard mineral deposits).

 The definitive underlying causes of Rheumatoid Arthritis are complicated and not known with certainty.
 It is believed to be caused by a delicate interplay of genetic and environmental factors.
-Genetics appear to play a role in 40 – 50% of cases, but there appear to also be environmental factors that may trigger it in a genetically predisposed person.
+Genetics appear to play a role in 40 – 50% of cases, but there may also be environmental factors that could trigger it in a genetically predisposed person.

 Some of these environmental factors are: